CleiK/Exametrics/README.md

 CloudCompare plugin
 * Define a plan with a tolerance and preview it on your point cloud (las file)
 * Compute an output las file with the cloud points at the intersection of the plan

-## Python
-* ".las" files manipulation
-* Cloud points intersection with a plan
+* Python script: cloud points intersection with a plan

 ## Report
 * Stakeholders